Mom, It’s Time for the Quiz!

 True.
 I did get a number of votes for Arnica.

 OK, I totally get why Miroslav voted for Nat-mur and why you voted for Arnica.
 But what do we notice about this boy’s behavior?
 He is really being obnoxious, did you notice that?
 He’s being self-pitying, overly dramatic, rude, guilt-tripping his mother… Oh poor me, nobody cares, nobody loves me; everybody loves Carlos but nobody cares about me….
-And when his mother calls him, he’s rude to her!
+And when his mother calls him on the phone, he’s rude!
 And when she tries to move in close to comfort him, he says, “Don’t touch me!”
 Geez!
 So, the very thing he wants (his mother), he pushes away when he finally gets her!
 Does this kind of psycho-drama sound like Nat-mur?
 The stoic Nat-mur?
 Stiff upper-lip and all that rot, as they say in England?
 This kid seems to want a lot of attention!
 But when it’s offered to him, he refuses it!

 after your revision of our answers, we are correcting our solutions as follows: